 Read More

-In this project, we are working on developing new approaches that allow the extraction of implicit and hidden knowledge in the huge mass of existing data in different application domains.
-The domains studied cover, but are not limited to, problems in Bioinformatics, allowing us to understand better the functional and structural aspects of how genes and proteins and their relationships with pathological phenotypes.
-Machine learning techniques can efficiently deal with non-linear and noisy environments and adequately handle missing data.
-However, machine learning models cannot always be easily interpreted.
-Interpretable machine learning is the collection of algorithms and techniques that allow humans to...
+This project aims at developing new approaches that enable the extraction of implicit and hidden knowledge from the vast amount of data existing in different application domains, particularly in problems explored in the field of Bioinformatics.
+This will allow us to better understand the functional and structural aspects of genes, proteins, and their relationships with pathological phenotypes, for example.
+Machine learning techniques can efficiently handle non-linear and noisy environments and appropriately handle missing data.
+However, the predictive model induced by machine learning algorithms is not always easily interpretable.
+Interpretable machine learning is the collection of algorithms and techniques that enable humans to understand the reasons behind a decision made by a machine learning model.
+The completion of this research project...

 Read More